 Alisa Bank Plc complies with EU legislation, especially the Market Abuse Regulation (MAR), Finnish legislation, Nasdaq Helsinki Ltd’s Guidelines for Insiders, and other relevant regulations and guidelines.
 These have been supplemented by the company's own insider guidelines approved by the Board of Directors.
 The company’s insider administration monitors compliance with the rules.

-The company maintains a register of permanent insiders, which includes members of the Board of Directors and Management Team.
-Alisa Bank also maintains registers of project-specific and transaction-specific insiders that are required at any given time.
+Alisa Bank maintains registers of project-specific and transaction-specific insiders that are required at any given time.

 Managers and their announcements

-The company has specified that its managers include the members of the Board of Directors and Management Team of Alisa Bank Plc.
-Alisa Bank has also specified that members of the Board of Directors and Management Team and their related parties are obliged to disclose their business transactions with Alisa Bank Plc’s financial instruments.
+The company has specified that its managers include the members of the Board of Directors and the company's other top management.
+Alisa Bank has also specified that these persons and their related parties are obliged to disclose their business transactions with Alisa Bank Plc’s financial instruments.